-Source: Tim Schlippe (2022).
+Source: Tim Schlippe (2022)

-The figure above demonstrates a signal which is transformed from the time domain into the frequency domain using the fast Fourier transform (FFT).
+The figure above demonstrates a signal that is transformed from the time domain into the frequency domain using the fast Fourier transform (FFT).
 The signal was generated by the combination of two sine functions: The first function has an amplitude of 2 and a frequency of 1 Hz.
-The second function obtains an amplitude of 1 and a frequency of 10 Hz.
+The second function has an amplitude of 1 and a frequency of 10 Hz.
 In the frequency domain, the peaks at 1 and 10 illustrate the frequency of both functions.
 Furthermore, since the amplitude of the 1 Hz signal is 2x higher than the amplitude of the 10 Hz signal, the peak at 1 Hz is also 2x higher than the peak at 10 Hz.

 Auditory Phonetics